Skip to main content

 }

-As you see we have intent stock_price and extracted entity stock.
-Now the fun part to implement that in Rest API configuration.
+As you can see, we have the intent stock_price and the extracted entity stock.
+Now, let's implement this in the REST API configuration.

-We set body request as JSON and set content.
+Set the body request as JSON and configure the content.

-For bot configuration we only need four triggers
+For the bot configuration, you need four triggers:

-• Default it has checked Default, Default for unknown message
+• Default: This trigger should have Default and Default for unknown message checked.

-nlu_fallback - if no correct response was returned we execute fallback event.
+nlu_fallback - If no correct response is returned, we execute a fallback event.

 stock_price

-Don't forget to set your bot as default department bot.
+Remember to set your bot as the default department bot.